WP-Translations/WPTypo/readme.txt

 == Thanks ==

 * https://github.com/damienalexandre, lead developer of the JoliTypo library
-* https://github.com/darklg for its wordpress skills and input
+* https://github.com/darklg for its WordPress skills and input